 - Intermodal train and bus station: +34950173602

 - Almería taxi services: +34950222222

 Transportation in Almería

 To get around Almería you can walk, use the bus or ride a taxi.
 Almería is a small city with a bustling city center, where you will find anything you need.
 There are many hotels, museums, shops and visitor services, which are accessible on foot.

 As for public transportation, buses in Almería are frequent and reliable.
 There are plenty of bus stops around the city served by 16 bus routes.
 Buses cover most of the city, transferring passengers from the port area all the way to Torrecárdenas University Hospital in the north, as well as to the airport of Almería on the east coast.

-There are also taxis at designated areas in the city center.
+There are also taxis in designated areas in the city center.
 You can also hail taxis or call a radio taxi to pick you up.

 Evening lights at the port and promenade of Almería

 Where to book ferry tickets online from Almería